 Earwigs crawl into your earsThis section contains beliefs all on a common theme: Earwigs crawl into your ears.
-Show most recent or highest rated first or go back to creepy crawlies.

 I used to believe that earwigs go into your ears and irritate you and then lay eggs in the brain.

 I was 17 and i used to work in a cafe and make sandwiches in the morning, we used to get new orders of salads each morning and one morning they mixed our order up for spinach, and inside the box there were earwigs everywhere!

 I was panicky and started screaming when one was near me so I left my job :P

 i only just recently found out that earwigs are not going to eat my eardrums. i'm 18 years old.